 The below example provides a script that can get called or executed in the interpreter shell.

-Please be careful about the indentation blocks when you enter the code in interpreter shell.
+Please be careful about the indentation blocks when you enter the code in the interpreter shell.

 class natural_numbers: def __init__(self, max = 0): self.max = max def __iter__(self): self.number = 1 return self def __next__(self): if self.max == self.number: raise StopIteration else: number = self.number self.number += 1 return number numbers = natural_numbers(10) i = iter(numbers) print("# Calling next() one by one:") print(next(i)) print(next(i)) print("\n") # Call next method in a loop print("# Calling next() in a loop:") for i in numbers: print(i)

-To execute the above code use the command python3 /path_to_filename depending upon the default python version used.
+To execute the above program, use the command python3 /path_to_filename depending upon the default Python version used.
+The following is the output of the above Python iterator program.

 # Calling next() one by one: 1 2 # Calling next() in a loop: 1 2 3 4 5 6 7 8 9